murkyl/hydra/README.md

  then all processing for the configured path will have been completed.

 The client itself does no work and relies on one or more worker processes to perform the actual processing.
-Each worker is run in its own thread in order to avoid the Python GIL locking issue.
+Each worker is run in its own process in order to avoid the Python GIL locking issue.
 Workers will behave in the same manner as the client and server in terms of communications and work distribution.

 When a worker receives a directory or directories to process, it will start processing the directory by getting a list